chiaoyuntu/DeepLearning_FaceGen/README.md

 ### Interactive DCGAN 2
 #### Architecture
 Here we replace generator’s input from noise to `face image`, which might be more reasonable based on our previous experiment.
-So the first iteration we put image from dataset as input, and then feed generated image as input for rest of the iterations.
+So the first iteration we put image from dataset as input, and then feed generated image as input for rest of the iterations.<br />
 <img src="https://github.com/chiaoyuntu/DeepLearning_FaceGen/blob/master/figures/model/dcgan5-1.png" width="80%" height="80%">

 ##### Generator: 1 fc + 3 deconv